 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) SS.
 Vito e Modesto; 2) Arco di Gallieno; 3) Trofei di Mario; 4) Monastero delle Viperesche.
 3) is shown in another plate.
 The small map shows also 5) S. Antonio Abate; 6) Auditorium di Mecenate.

 The view in February 2009

-Monastero delle Viperesche has been widely modernized, the church underwent many changes and was given a medieval appearance which most likely it never had, the Roman ruins are no longer visible, yet the view is very picturesque even today.
+The building which housed Monastero delle Viperesche has been widely modernized, the church underwent many changes and was given a medieval appearance it never had, the Roman ruins are no longer visible, yet the view is very picturesque even today.
 This because the site is almost hidden by late XIXth century tall apartment blocks and it comes as a surprise.

 Viperesche was not a reference to venomous nuns, but to Livia Vipereschi who founded an institution (1688) which cared for young women in danger, spinsters and widows.

 At Vasi's time the small monastery adjoining the church housed a few Cistercian monks (their main Roman monastery was at S. Croce in Gerusalemme, which is not very far away).

 (left) Fašade; (centre) 1901 fašade and a modern fountain which symbolizes Rione Monti; (right) the apse and a XVth century window

 A church dedicated to Sts.
 Vitus and Modestus is recorded in the area in the early IXth century.
 It was entirely rebuilt in the vicinity of the old location in 1477 by Pope Sixtus IV.
 In 1901 the orientation of the church was changed and a new fašade was built on Via Carlo Alberto, a modern street.
 In 1973-1977 the church was brought back to its original orientation and it was given a medieval looking fašade.